cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - Supports multiple studies
     - P8 "Yeah, my Python is pretty, pretty awful.
 But it does show the kind of, at least for me, and and the kind of workflows that I, in particular want to do with \[EnsembleAPI] with which these are the scaling workflows, right?
 Weak scaling, strong scaling, throughput studies, right? "

+### Participants think about/describe thier work as ensemble analysis

+  - P4: "And also multiple measurements across different of these input parameters, for example, to see how the behavior and others is changing, in particular, how the performance might improve or degrade, according to that."
+  - P5: And we also want to make different measurements, with different runs.
+Because of course, conditions in HPC can vary a lot, depending on node placement, or noisy neighbors, or whatever.
+  - P6: Is there are the runs on AWS more noisy?
+And then also comparing the performance?
+So if you have essentially comparable hardware, you know, on pram, and then in the clouds, do you get the same performance?
+So that included basically lots of repeat runs to do attempt to tackle the noise question and runs at different scales to to attempt to see the difference in performance.
+  - P8: "And so, you know, we do an ensemble of runs, typically, you know, I don't know, five or 10 different runs, right.
+Really important, especially for the cloud"

 ### Pieces of the EnsembleAPI were forgotten.